 Fasting may also have a negative impact on people with other medical problems.
-Your doctor can help determine whether it is right for you, Dr. Ahmed says.
+Your doctor can help determine whether it is right for you, Dr. Bruemmer says.

 Some people fast for eight hours, 24 hours or longer.
 Others cut way back on calories for a certain number of days each week or month.

 The popular “5, 2” plan involves two days of caloric reduction each week.
 You eat two meals (totaling about 500 calories) on fasting days.
 On non-fasting days, you follow a healthy diet, but you don’t restrict calories.